g-user/AR488-Twilight-Logic/docs/source/main/commands.rst

 bus, and asserting the DAV signal.
 The time is in microseconds, valid range between 0 (no delay) and 16000.

-If the command is issued without a parameter, the current read settling time is returned.
+If the command is issued without a parameter, the current send settling time is returned.

 :Modes: controller, device